 Phillips Crab House Is Not Going Anywhere!

-While the hotel is done for good, the Phillips family is not leaving Ocean City.
+The hotel is done for good, but the Phillips family is not leaving Ocean City.
 Phillips Seafood, a century-old company with a restaurant presence in OC since 1956, will continue serving customers with delicious food.
 Phillips Crab House on 21st Street is planning to reopen its doors for weekend dining starting at the end of April.
 For more details, click here.